kalgynirae/lumeh.org/pages/wiki/linux/bash-configuration.md

 ## Where did my history go?

-If you've ever wanted to check how Bash behaves in the absence of your personal configs, you may have run a command like `bash --noprofile --norc`.
+If you’ve ever wanted to check how Bash behaves in the absence of your personal configs, you may have run a command like `bash --noprofile --norc`.
 Unfortunately, when you did this, you probably mysteriously lost a bunch of your command history.
 To avoid this, set `HISTFILE` to a nonstandard path (i.e., not